MartinKral/Spherestroyer/README.md

 `Scale` by internal systems.
 Make authoring script add `NonUniformScale` and use that in your systems instead of `Scale` so it works for both cases.
 - Do not use async functions in js Library (Works in Debug, Release build breaks with `FormatException: Input string was not in a correct format.`).
 Workaround is to create global object with async function

+## Missing:
+- In editor the game is not updating score, screen shake and sounds (would require hybrid systems) - build dot.net to test everything if required
+- The sounds are not part of this repository